Strong regularization by Brownian noise propagating through a weak H{\"o}rmander structure

 where

-The representation \eqref{strong_ZVONK_TR} is what is usually called the \emph{Zvonkin Transform}.
-The main thing in this representation is that the \emph{bad drift} can be, up to a remainder, rewritten in term of the solution of the system of PDEs \eqref{strong_GEN_PDE_MOLL} for which the source term is precisely a mollified version of the \emph{bad drift} itself.

-Then, the main idea consists in taking advantage of the regularization properties of the operator $L^m$ (uniformly in $m$) and expect that the solutions $\U^m$, $m\geq 0$ will be smoother than the source term ${\mathbf F}$ so that the right hand side of \eqref{strong_ZVONK_TR} is smoother than the integrand of the left hand side of the considered equation.
-In other words, we are looking for a \emph{good regularization theory} for the PDE \eqref{strong_GEN_PDE_MOLL} uniformly on the mollification argument.
+This representation \eqref{strong_ZVONK_TR} is the \emph{Zvonkin Transform} discussed above, up to a remainder.
+Then, the main idea consists in taking advantage of the regularization properties of the operator $L^m$ (uniformly in $m$) and expect that the solutions $\U^m$, $m\geq 0$ will be smoother than the source term ${\mathbf F}$ so that the right-hand side of \eqref{strong_ZVONK_TR} is smoother than the integrand of the left-hand side of the considered equation.
+In other words, we are looking for a \emph{good regularization theory} for the PDE \eqref{strong_GEN_PDE_MOLL} uniformly w.r.t. the mollification argument.
 This \emph{good regularization theory} is summarized in the following crucial result whose proof is, in fact, the main subject of this work and is postponed to Section \ref{strong_SEC_PROOF_PDE}.

-\begin{THM} For $T>0$ small enough\footnote{By ``small enough" we mean that there exists a time $\mathcal{T}>0$ depending on known parameters in \A{A} s.t. for all $T\le {\mathcal T} $ the statement of the theorem holds.}, there exists a constant $C_T := C_T(\A{A})>0$ satisfying $C_T \to 0$ when $T\to 0$ such that for every $m \geq 0$, the solution $\U^m$ satisfies with the notation of \eqref{strong_NORMES}:
+\begin{THM} For $T>0$ small enough\footnote{By ``small enough" we mean that there exists a time $\mathcal{T}>0$ depending \textcolor{black}{only} on known parameters in \A{A} s.t. for any $T\le {\mathcal T} $ the statement of the theorem holds.}, there exists a constant $C_T := C_T(\A{A})>0$ satisfying $C_T \to 0$ when $T\to 0$ such that for every $m \geq 0$, the solution $\U^m$ satisfies, with the notation of \eqref{strong_NORMES}: